GrinonBarrett/Taksidos/To do.md

 * Create a serpentine ooze creature.
 * Add Ashellen, a powder for washing gear.
 Can be used for washing one's body parts but can cause damage to the skin if used more than rarely.
 * Add a spell beginning with J
-* Add a magic sword that turns slain creatures into a simple slime creature.

 Next update:
 * Create 5 more lesser serviles (Slaporb, Teleporb, Emolga type creature, Ophideon, Bird of prey).